Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Parallel Wavelet Tree Algorithms

-\myparagraph{Parallelizing the algorithm of~\cite{BabenkoGKS14}} The sub-sequences for the big nodes can be computed level-by-level using parallel integer sorting.
+The nodes in our parallel algorithm are classified the same way as in the sequential algorithm (see Figure~\ref{fig:alg1-figure}).
+The sub-sequences for the big nodes can be computed level-by-level using parallel integer sorting.
 In particular, given the correct sub-sequence $\Str'$ for a big node at level $\alpha\tau$, we compute the sub-sequences for its big node descendants at level $(\alpha+1)\tau$ by performing an integer sort on $\Str'$, where the key for the sort is the value of the (up to) $\tau$ bits starting from the $\alpha\tau$'th highest bit of the symbol.

 The parallel integer sort that we use is required to be stable since we need to keep the relative ordering among the characters in each descendant node.
 Unfortunately the only known method for stable parallel integer sorting in linear work and polylogarithmic depth~\cite{RR89} requires the range of the keys of the values being sorted to be polylogarithmic, which does not hold for the value of $\tau$ that we will choose.
-Instead we can either use an algorithm that is not work-efficient, requiring $O(n\log\log n)$ work and $O(\log n)$ depth~\cite{Raman1990,Bhatt1991},\footnote{These algorithms either use randomization or require super-linear space.} or use a work-efficient algorithm with $O(n/\epsilon)$ work and $O(n^\epsilon/\epsilon)$ depth for a constant $0<\epsilon<1$~\cite{Vishkin10}.
+Instead we can either use an algorithm that is not work-efficient, requiring $O(n\log\log n)$ work and $O(\log n)$ depth~\cite{Raman1990,Bhatt1991},\footnote{These algorithms either use randomization~\cite{Raman1990} or require super-linear space~\cite{Bhatt1991}.} or use a work-efficient algorithm with $O(n/\epsilon)$ work and $O(n^\epsilon/\epsilon)$ depth for a constant $0<\epsilon<1$~\cite{Vishkin10}.
 This gives an overall complexity for constructing big nodes of either (a) $O(n\log\log n\lceil \log\sigma/\tau \rceil)$ work and $O(\log n\lceil\log\sigma/\tau\rceil)$ depth or (b) $O((n/\epsilon)\lceil\log\sigma/\tau\rceil)$ work and $O((n^\epsilon/\epsilon)\lceil\log\sigma/\tau\rceil)$ depth for constructing the big nodes.

-The lookup table for computing short lists can be pre-computed by evaluating all $O(2^{\log n/2})$ $\tau$-bit integer sequences of length at most $\log n/(2\tau)$ for each $t\in [0,\tau-1]$ in parallel, and storing the answer for each in a unique location.\footnote{For example, use a three-level table, with the first level indexed by sequence length, second level by $t$, and third level by the value of the sequence as an integer. } The result for each sequence and value of $t$ is evaluated sequentially.
+The lookup table for computing short lists can be pre-computed by evaluating all $O(2^{\log n/2})$ $\tau$-bit integer sequences of length at most $\log n/(2\tau)$ for each $t\in [0,\tau-1]$ in parallel, and storing the answer for each in a unique location.
+For example, this can be done using a three-level table, with the first level indexed by sequence length, second level by $t$, and third level by the value of the sequence as an integer.
+The result for each sequence and value of $t$ is evaluated sequentially.
 Overall, this requires $O(\log n)$ depth and $o(n)$ work.